The Bankrate promise

-The equity in your home can be a useful tool when you need a large sum to make home improvements, pay off debt or for other big expenses.
-A home equity line of credit (HELOC) can be an attractive option to tap this equity.
+The equity in your home can be a useful resource when you need a large sum to make home improvements, pay off debt or for other big expenses.
+And a key tool for tapping this source is a home equity line of credit (HELOC).

 When it comes to your credit score, your HELOC has a lot in common with a credit card.
 It can have a small impact on your credit score when you apply for one, but a larger one if payments are late or missed.
-However, timely payments on your HELOC can also boost your credit score.
-A HELOC’s impact on your credit score usually comes down to how you manage the account.
+As additional debt, it can ding it — but can also boost it as an enhancement of your total available credit.
+Basically, a HELOC’s impact on your credit score usually comes down to how you manage the account.

 How applying for a HELOC affects your credit

-When you apply for a HELOC, the lender will check your credit score, which has the potential to temporarily lower it.
+When you apply for a HELOC, the lender will check your credit score., This “hard pull” or “hard check” has the potential to temporarily lower the score.
 However, if you haven’t applied for other credit recently, the impact will be minimal, says Jackie Boies, senior director, Partner Relations at Money Management International, a Texas-based nonprofit debt counseling organization.

 “The inquiry will remain on your credit report for two years, but generally only impacts your credit score for about six months,” says Boies.

 “Overall, a single inquiry for credit will have minimal impact, typically five to 10 points,” says Suzanne Mink, assistant vice president of Consumer Lending at Connex Credit Union.

 How using a HELOC affects your credit

 “A HELOC is an open line of credit and subject to being used in the same manner [as a credit card],” says Boies.
 “As with all debt, it will be very important to maintain timely payments and develop an excellent payment history on your HELOC.”